Peeragogy/Peeragogy.github.io/technologies.md

 these same challenges when choosing between online resources for co-learning.

-### Useful Uses and fancy Features of Technological Tools
+### Useful Uses and Fancy Features of Technological Tools

 From here, we will help you think about what might be possible, linking to features and solution ideas.